California State Polytechnic University, Pomona MFT Program: Comprehensive Profile and Student Fit Analysis

 Start Term: Fall (cohort-based).

 GPA Requirement: Cal Poly Pomona's general graduate admissions requirement is a minimum 2.5 cumulative GPA (or 2.5 in the last 60 semester or 90 quarter units attempted), per the Cal Poly Pomona graduate admissions requirements page.
-A program-specific GPA cutoff is not publicly listed.
+The program advises that applicants with a GPA below 3.2 should not apply.

 Prerequisites: Not publicly listed on the department's graduate program pages.